Puebla

 Mole, Talavera, and volcano views two hours east

-Puebla is for people who want a serious food and colonial city without moving to Mexico City, and who like the idea of a live volcano on the horizon.
-Two hours east of the capital, it is one of the country’s great eating towns, a UNESCO historic center in tiled Talavera, and a base for pyramids, weekend towns, and mountain air.
+Puebla is for people who want a serious food-and-colonial city without moving to Mexico City, and who like the idea of a live volcano on the skyline.
+Two hours east of the capital on the 150D toll road, it is one of the country’s great eating towns, a UNESCO historic center tiled in blue-and-white Talavera, and an easy base for pyramids, weekend pueblos, and thin mountain air.

 Getting oriented

-The action clusters tightly, which makes a short trip easy.
+The good stuff clusters tightly, which makes a short trip easy without a car.

-• Cholula — a college-town feel next door, built on the largest pyramid by volume in the world, with the yellow church perched on top.
+- Cholula — a college-town feel 15 minutes west, built over the Great Pyramid, the largest by volume on earth, with the yellow Iglesia de los Remedios perched on top and a mezcalería-heavy nightlife strip.

 Is it safe?